CaZual-T/CZT-Mod-Manager/README.md

 - You only have to launch with CZT when you want to toggle mods on or off or recently installed/deleted mods.
 - Once mods are toggled on/off that is the state they will stay in until changed by the user.

-# How To Use Manager Controls:
+# Manage Mods tab basic controls:
 ### [Update Mod Info]
 - Right click mod, enter its url or just the ID, click save.